petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 A minimal BuildSystem setup consists of a ``config`` directory off the
-package root, which contains all the Python necessary run (in addition
+package root, which contains all the Python necessary to run (in addition
 to the BuildSystem source).
-At minimum, the config directory contains a
+At minimum, the ``config`` directory contains
 ``configure.py``, which is executed to run the configure process, and a
 module for the package itself.
 For example, PETSc contains
-``config/PETSc/PETSc.py``.
+``config/PETSc/petsc.py``.
 It is also common to include a top level
 ``configure`` file to execute the configure, as this looks like
 Autotools,